 At the same time, when I am traveling I wish to be aware of the whole picture.
 I know that I am exploring and describing the world from the point of view of a very privileged and very lucky white male brought up in Western Europe.
 I am trying to understand the world as I visit it, and I have been hit in the face with some wake-up calls here and there on things I simply took for granted.
 I am grateful for those.

 With that in my mind, I try to help out whenever I can.
 I have met amazing people on the road that have started or joined projects that are changing the world and have a very direct impact, and I try to support them economically as much as possible.

-When traveling, one quickly realizes that there is still a lot of work to do towards empowering girls and women, providing energy to under-developed communities, and making emergency aid reach every refugee out there.
+When traveling, one quickly realizes that there is still a lot of work to do towards empowering girls and women, providing energy to under-developed communities, and making emergency aid reach every refugee out there, just to name a few world issues.
 If you are not helping out already, I invite you to get involved! 🙂

 “Then began a long apprenticeship, to become something certain in my own right, from which to see and be seen.
 Beyond that came the search for connections, freely offered and accepted, to confirm that the world and I, after all, were made of each other.”